ferd/Interval-Tree-Clocks/README.markdown

 Interval Tree Clocks (ITC) is a new clock mechanism that can be used in scenarios with a dynamic number of participants, allowing a completely decentralized creation of processes/replicas without need for global identifiers.
 The mechanism has a variable size representation that adapts automatically to the number of existing entities, growing or shrinking appropriately.

-Here we provide reference implementations of ITCs in Java, C and Erlang, and appropriate import and export methods to a common serialized representation.
-In Sample Run we provide an example on how to use the API in both languages.
-Further information can be found here and full details in the Conference Paper, published in Opodis 2009.
+This repository gives a usable implementation in Erlang forked from the [original tri-lingual reference implementation](https://github.com/ricardobcl/Interval-Tree-Clocks).
+Further information can be found here and full details in the [Conference Paper, published in Opodis 2009](http://gsd.di.uminho.pt/members/cbm/ps/itc2008.pdf).

 ## Simple demo run